Updated 10/08

 INTERMEDIATE COMPOSITION -- Textbook(s): TBA.
 (Prerequisite: 150 contact hours of Japanese or its equivalent).
 After a few quarters of this course, the student will be able to: meet a number of practical writing needs; write short, simple letters involving personal preferences, daily routines, everyday events, brief synopses and paraphrases, summaries of biographical data, work and school experience, write a number of frequently-encountered Kanji, demonstrate a basic control of both simple and complex sentence structures; distinguish formal and informal styles.
 [Currently Not Offered]

-KANJI 1 & READING -- Textbook: Basic KANJI Book (Lessons 1-18, Vol. 1) by Bonjinsha and teacher-made materials.
-(Prerequisite: 150 contact hours of Japanese or its equivalent).
+JLPTn5&k1 -- Textbooks: 1.
+Nihongo Noryoku Shiken Level 5 by Bonjinsha.
+Students develop Japanese language proficiency (NIHONGO NORYOKU Level 5).
+Get to know the real NIHONGO NORYOKU SHIKEN's format, question types, and scoring.
+Practice and learn key test-taking strategies for the Nihongo Noryoku Shiken N 5.
+2. Basic KANJI Book (Lessons 1-18, Vol. 1) by Bonjinsha and teacher-made materials.
 Introduction to basic reading and writing of KANJI (Chinese characters).
-Acquisition of survival skills through reading modern Japanese.
-Approximately 200 essential KANJI characters will be introduced and taught through reading.
+Acquisition of basic communication skills through reading modern Japanese.
+Approximately 200 essential KANJI characters will be introduced and taught through reading excercises.
 Through reading Kanji in Japanese sentences and paragraphs, the students will increase their knowledge of Kanji and sentence patterns.
+The contents of this course will change from quarter to quarter.
+Prerequisite: 150 contact hours of Japanese or equivalent.

-KANJI 2 & READING -- Textbooks: Basic KANJI Book (Lessons 19-32, Vols.
-1&2) and teacher-made materials.
-(Prerequisite: KANJI 1 or its equivalent).
-Continuation of KANJI 1.
+JLPTn4&k2 -- Textbooks: 1.
+Nihongo Noryoku Shiken Level 4 by Bonjinsha.
+Students develop Japanese language proficiency (NIHONGO NORYOKU Level 4).
+Get to know the real NIHONGO NORYOKU SHIKEN's format, question types, and scoring.
+Practice and learn key test-taking strategies for the Nihongo Noryoku Shiken N 4.
+2. Basic KANJI Book (Lessons 19-32, Vols.
+1&2).
 Upon completion of this course, the student should be able to: know and use in sentences the ON-KUN readings for approximately 370 KANJI characters.
-Through reading Kanji in Japanese sentences and paragraphs, the students will increase their knowledge of Kanji.
 Fifty plus percent of class time will be spent on reading short stories and essays to increase your knowledge of word collocation and sentence patterns.
+The contents of this course will change from quarter to quarter.
+Prerequisite: JLPTn5&k or its equivalent.

 EDUCATIONAL, CULTURAL AND SOCIAL ACTIVITIES